ShubhamOulkar/weather/README.md

   > Note: Keep separate for learning purpose.
 And I am still learning and experimenting with react API `renderToPipeableStream()`.

 ### Testing
   Vitest for the test runner and React Testing Library (RTL) to ensure the hook functions correctly from a user's perspective.
+[Get test coverage on codecov.io](https://app.codecov.io/gh/ShubhamOulkar/weather/tree/new-feature)

 ### What I Learned
 - Efficient data fetching and caching using React Query.